 How do we look for a counterfeit?
-For a regular Arduino user, the differences may look apparent, but what about a naive first time user?
+For a regular Arduino user, the differences may look apparent, but what about a first time user?

 |Original board (Front)||Counterfeit (Front)|